 A: This link shows the Coaches Association of Ontario facilitated course calendar: (https://www.coachesontario.ca/nccp-training/course-calendar/).
 For course calendars in other provinces, it is best to contact the appropriate PTCR in above answer.

 Q: How do I register for pickleball specific coach training?

 A: Once the pickleball specific coach training has been identified and developed as part of the Pickleball Coach/Instructor Development program, we will let you know when and how to register.

 Q: How will my course credits be tracked?

 A: Once you register for your first course or begin the registration process for Coach Initiation in Sport on the Locker, you will be assigned an NCCP number.
 Transcripts of your completed courses will be stored in your Locker.

 Q: When I finish all the required training, will I then be a Coach?

-A: Training alone does not qualify you to be a certified Coach.
-Part of the Coach Development program will be the creation of a coach certification process.
+A: Training alone does not qualify you to be a certified Coach or certified Instructor.
+Part of the program will be the creation of a coach certification process.
 That process will consist of completion of required training, observation in a coaching environment, along with an independent evaluation of a coach portfolio.
-The detail of this process will be defined as part of the Coach Development program.
+The detail of this process will be defined as part of the Coach/Instructor Development program.